 You can verify the RPM signature to ensure that a package has not been modified since it has been signed.
-Verification will also check that a package is signed by the vendors or packagers key.
+Verification will also check that a package is signed by the vendor's or packager's key.

-To verify the signature, use the -K or -checksig option to the rpm command:
+To verify the signature, use the "-K" or "-checksig" option to for "rpm" command: